 -

-Valid passport with its official and notarized translation.
+Valid passport along with official and certified translation (Noter).

 -

-Birth certificates of the applicant and all family members (spouse and children under 18) with their official translations.
+Birth certificate of the applicant and all family members (spouse and children under 18) along with official translation.

 -

-Marriage certificate or divorce/spouse's death certificate (if applicable) with its official translation.
+Marriage certificate or divorce/death certificate of spouse (if applicable) along with official translation.

 -

-Certificate of no criminal record from Iran and Turkey.
+Clean criminal record certificate from Iran and Turkey.

 -